machineroom/oc-ray/readme.md

 - Configuration created for [Rpi/C011 interface](https://github.com/machineroom/rpi_c011) and Whitecross WX9020 T425 system.
 This system has a T425 on the system controller card (512KB), with link 1 to host and 2,3 to the transputer ring (T425, 16MB), all @ 20Mbps
 - See also Mike B's mods and results on FPGA hardware (cool!) https://bitbucket.org/transputer/raytracer/src/master/

+# 2023 updates
+- Use framebuffer on B438 root node by default

 *note* The `New` and `T8` directories are maintained for completeness but not used.
 See `T4`

 ## Samples